femiajayi0707/Stock-Analysis/README.md

 # Stock-Analysis
-It analyses stocks and makes predictions using data science
+This software analyses stocks and makes predictions using data science